Skip to main content

 };

-• It changes the connection state to Connecting, so the interface can display the Loading component.
+• First of all, it changes the connection state to Connecting, so the interface can display the Loading component.

-• Call the getUserMedia() method.
-This is a method from the browser API to request access to the microphone and camera.
-Thanks to this method, we can get a MediaStream with audio and video.
+• Call the getUserMedia() method to get a MediaStream.
+This is a method from the browser API to request access to the microphone and/or camera.
+Thanks to this method, we can get a MediaStream for audio and another for the video.

-• Call infinityClient.call() with all the conference info that we want to start.
-Two parameters need to be mentioned:
+• Call infinityClient.call() with all the conference info that we want to start:

 • callType: This parameter defines how we want to join the meeting.
 In this case we define that we want audio and video, but we can define that we only want to send video, receive audio and so on.